-- Skills in research and data collection, analysis and evaluation, mathematical and computational skills; - Mathematical and computational skills; - IT skills, for example computer cartography and the use of databases and spreadsheets; - Written and oral communications skills, including report writing and data presentation: - The ability to understand abstract concepts and articulate these to a range of audiences; - Planning and problem-solving skills;

-- Creative thinking and the ability to recognise the moral and ethical issues involved in debates; - The ability to work independently and also in a team, taking on board ideas and coming to a consensus: - Self-motivation and self-reliance; - Time management and the ability to meet deadlines.
+- Skills in research and data collection, analysis and evaluation, mathematical and computational skills; - Mathematical and computational skills: - IT skills, for example computer cartography and the use of databases and spreadsheets; - Written and oral communications skills, including report writing and data presentation; - The ability to understand abstract concepts and articulate these to a range of audiences; - The ability to capture and analyse spatial and geographical data - Planning and problem-solving skills: - Creative thinking and the ability to recognise the moral and ethical issues involved in debates; - The ability to work independently and also in a team, taking on board ideas and coming to a consensus; - Self-motivation and self-reliance: - Time management and the ability to meet deadlines.

 Topic of learning Credits Achievement standard number Mode of assessment - External (November) or Internal (through the school year) Counts towards U.E reading Counts towards U.E writing Demonstrate geographic understanding of a large natural environment.
-4 91240 External Υ Υ Demonstrate geographic understanding of an urban pattern 3 91241 Internal N Ν Demonstrate geographic understanding of differences in development.
+4 91240 External Y Υ Demonstrate geographic understanding of an urban pattern 3 91241 Internal N N Demonstrate geographic understanding of differences in development.
 4 91242 External Y Υ Apply concepts and geographic skills to demonstrate understanding of a given environment.
 4 91243 External N N Conduct geographic research with guidance.
 5 91244 Internal N N Explain aspects of a contemporary geographic issue.
 3 91245 Internal N N Explain aspects of a geographic topic at a global scale.
-3 91246 Internal N N Apply spatial analysis, with guidance, to solve a geographic problem 3 91247 Internal N N
+3 91246 Internal N N Apply spatial analysis, with guidance, to solve a geographic problem 3 91247 Internal N Ν

 Course costs: Skills work booklet - approximately \$35.
-Field Trip - cost to be determined
+Field Trip to Aoraki/Mount Cook over 3 days in Term 2.
+Approximate cost of \$220-\$250.